 The Soldier's Return

-My new solo CD is out now, of music for romantic guitar inspired by Scotland.
-Including pieces by Sor, Giuliani, Mertz and Legnani all with a Scottish connection.
+Music for romantic guitar inspired by Scotland, including pieces by Sor, Giuliani, Mertz and Legnani all with a Scottish connection.

-You can find the link to purchase a copy, various formats available here: http://www.resonusclassics.com/the-soldiers-return-guitar-works-inspired-by-scotland-james-akers
+To purchase a copy, various formats are available here

 Some notable reviews of The Soldier's Return: